 5. Policy considerations

 - The RACGP acknowledges a range of practitioners wish to become specialist general practitioners and Fellows, and for a range of reasons.

 - The RACGP, as an education institution, imposes certain standards on these people, by assessing clinical competency through various examination processes.

 - The RACGP, as a member based organisation, wishes to impose standards on these people for reputation and collegiality purposes.

 - The RACGP considers there is a very small number of practitioners who should not be granted Fellowship.

 - The RACGP wishes to be fair, prompt and transparent in its assessment of whether practitioners will be permitted to receive Fellowship.

-- The RACGP recognises Council’s sovereignty in its discretion in protecting the RACGP’s interests and reputation and those of its Fellows, especially in connection with maintaining Fellowship standards.
+- The RACGP recognises the RACGP Board's sovereignty in its discretion in protecting the RACGP’s interests and reputation and those of its Fellows, especially in connection with maintaining Fellowship standards.